pramnora/Linode/README.md

   - etc.

 **NOTE**: If all you wished to do...was to simply...
-          start a server/(and, keep it running for just a few minutes/hours...)
+          - start a server/(and, keep it running for just a few minutes/hours...)
-          test it
+          - test it
-          stop it, running
+          - stop it, running
-          then, delete it
+          - then, delete it, afterwards.
-          ...the price you would pay to do that is just merely pennies/NOT pounds.
+          ...then, the price you would pay to do that is just merely pennies/NOT pounds.

 ## LINKS...